Ali Abdi* Pages 528 - 540 ( 13 )

 Background: Demands for Precise positioning systems are dramatically increasing in various fields.
-Therefore, finding problems of these systems and solving them is very important.
-In this regard, scholars have tried to detect challenges with which precision positioners are faced.
-Some most important problems introduced by scholars are: short stroke, low dexterity, complicated structure, lack of compact size, low output force, low response, low resolution, etc.
+So, it is crucial to find and address their issues in order to improve their performances.
+In this regard, scholars have tried to detect the challenges with which these systems are faced.
+Some most important problems introduced by scholars are short stroke, low dexterity, complicated structure, lack of compact size, low output force, low response, low resolution, etc.

 Methods: This paper presents an XY precision positioning system that the Impact Drive Mechanism (IDM) is used as the positioning system itself.
-This system is designed based on microscale steps of IDM which its Piezoelectric Actuator (PEA) is driven by saw-tooth shaped voltage pulses.
+This system is designed based on microscale steps of IDM whose Piezoelectric Actuator (PEA) is driven by saw-tooth shaped voltage pulses.
 Although IDM can solve aforementioned problems, it has nonlinear equations which may make a big challenge in its control.
-Therfore, this study presents a fuzzy controller that is capable to work well in such complex systems.
-Although using fuzzy controllers is very useful, it requires more computation time and cost.
+Therefore, this study also presents a fuzzy controller that is capable to work well in such complex systems.
+Using fuzzy controllers is very useful in this application, but it requires more computation time and cost.
 Thus, a square root controller is proposed in order to reduce them.

-Results: Results show that although the square root controller has the same result, it needs less computation time and cost than the fuzzy controller does.
+Results: Results show that although the square root controller gives the same result, it needs less computation time and cost than the fuzzy controller does.

 Conclusion: In conclusion, in this new design of the positioner, using a square root controller is more efficient and economical than the fuzzy one.